jik18001/CTngOld/Readme.md

-# Next Generation Certificate Transparency:
+# Next Generation Certificate Transparency: No Longer Updating, I'm still working on this repo, but I'm change a lot of the design, this is just here as a backup file in case I want to restore some functionalities

 ## Folders: